Demand for Adobe Commerce (Magento) Developers Continues to Expand

 method when plugins and observers are not an option?

-When observers and plugins are not an option, Magento developers can use preferences.
+When observers and plugins are not an option, the best Magento 2 developers use preferences.
 Preferences are declared in di.xml

 files and can be scoped to the front end and/or back end.